 How to Safely Have Fun During a COVID-19 Winter

 Winter came early this year with record breaking snow in the middle of October!
 As the temperatures drop and COVID cases continue to rise, many of us are trying to figure out ways to safely enjoy winter.
 I’ve pulled together a huge list of unique outdoor winter activities so you can safely have fun this winter during a pandemic.
-Many of these activities are great for adults, dogs, children and the family as a whole!
+Many of these activities are great for adults, dogs, children, and the family as a whole!
+And if you’re looking for outdoor gear and clothing, I recommend checking out these snowshoes, cross-country skis, Yaktrax, Merrell boots and warm coats, hats, and gloves from REI and my blog post on Rumpl blankets.
 Stay active and stay safe!

 - Lebanon Hills in Eagan offers snowshoe rentals for $7/hour and great trails.